ericlugo/dev-portfolio/content/blog/2020-03-01-sample-blog-post-number-four.md

 ---
-title: Sample Blog Post Number Four
+title: Sample Blog Post Number Three
 description: this is yet another sample blog post so that i can work on other things
 date: 2020-02-25T09:46:48.403Z
 category: Experiment